All Episodes

 And whereas you may think it's a totally personal choice, it has no effect on anybody else, public morality says otherwise.

-But regardless, it whether that is something you believe or not, if government realizes that there's money in it via regulation, then they'll turn it as political as they necessary to get the money out of it.
+But regardless, whether that is something you believe or not, if government realizes that there's money in it via regulation, then they'll turn it as political as they necessary to get the money out of it.

 They're going to turn it into an issue to make you a voter.

-You getting your marijuana, and they'll promise you and they'll do whatever they can to get you to turn out and vote.
+And they'll promise you and they'll do whatever they can to get you to turn out and vote.

-Everything becomes political in in that regard.
+Everything becomes political in that regard.

-It's liberal Democrat, uh radical activist.
+It's liberal Democrat, radical activist.

-This is the image it's associated with most uh people interested in marijuana are assumed to be voters of Democrats or for Democrats.
+Most people interested in marijuana are assumed to be voters of Democrats or for Democrats.

-Now, there's a story here about this that's in USA Today.
+Now, there's a story here about this.

-More than 50 years ago, Supreme Court ruled that even those who make their money illegally have to pay taxes.
+More than 50 years ago, the Supreme Court ruled that even those who make their money illegally have to pay taxes.

 And under today's tax code, the government stands to make more money from the sale of marijuana than those selling it legally.